Twoflower2/conan_cdt/README.md

-# Conan.io "Hello World" workflow example of using Eclipse CDT
+# Conan.io "Hello World" work-flow example of using Eclipse CDT
-Conan example of Eclipse CDT projects by running headless Eclipse from the Conan build() method creating a staic library and then using that library in an application.
+Conan example of Eclipse CDT projects by running headless Eclipse from the Conan build() method creating a static library and then using that library in an application.

 ## Library Layout in project root directory: hello_lib